andreasabel/inCode/entry/introducing-the-backprop-library.md

 The Basics
 ----------

-We're not going to be doing anything super fancy.
-Our neural network will just be simple series of matrix multiplications, vector additions, and activation functions.
+For our application, we're not going to be doing anything super fancy.
+Our "neural network" will just be simple series of matrix multiplications, vector additions, and activation functions.
 We're going to write a neural network with a single hidden layer, parameterized by two weight matrices and two bias vectors.

-We're going to be taking in a 784-vector of pixel data and producing a 10-vector of categorical predictions (which is supposed to be 0 everywhere, except for 1 in the category we predict the input picture to be in).
+The purpose of the MNIST challenge is to take a vector of pixel data (28x28, so 784 elements total) and classify it as one of ten digits (0 through 9).
+To do this, we're going to be building and training a model that takes in a 784-vector of pixel data and produces a 10-vector of categorical predictions (which is supposed to be 0 everywhere, except for 1 in the category we predict the input picture to be in).

 ### Types

-Our imports are pretty simple:
+For our types, our imports are pretty simple:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/backprop/intro-normal.hs#L8-L9